HMP Belfast, also known as Crumlin Road Gaol, is a former prison situated on the Crumlin Road in north Belfast, colloquially known as the Crum.

 It ceased to be an operational prison in 1996.

-It is now a grade A listed building because of its architectural and historical significance.
+It is a grade A listed building status because of its architectural and historical significance.

 Designed by Sir Charles Lanyon, it was opened in 1846 as a replacement for the County Gaol on Antrim Street in Carrickfergus.